ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### LocalWeatherDbContext

-The class looks like this:
+The class is very basic, creating a `DbSet` per dataclass.
+The DBSet must be the same name as the dataclass.

 ```csharp
     public class LocalWeatherDbContext : DbContext
     {